1. Startups

 Since the designation of Raden Ajeng (RA) Kartini as a National Independence Hero based on the Presidential Decree of President Soekarno in 1964, Indonesia has experienced socioeconomic change and rapid growth in women's educational attainment.
 However, throughout this period, Indonesian women have remained only moderately engaged in the labor market, with the female-male labor force participation ratio hovering around 0.6, based on Female Labor Force Participation in Asia: Indonesia Country Study by Cornell University ILR School.

 For Roolin, there are two things that should be highlighted.
 First, it's all about perception, women can never be smarter than men is a very wrong one.
-Second, as people starting a family, they will face some difficulty adjusting to the work-life balance.
+Second, as people start a family, they will face some difficulty adjusting to the work-life balance.
 However, since there's this naturalized obligation in women to take charge of the which of familyit sometimes becomes 10 times harder.

 Women's presence in the tech industry will always be expected.
 The thing is, there's still an inherent perception in some industries that women are less capable than men.
-Roolin also mentioned that the higher number of male CEO in Indonesia is not due to an unsupportive environment, but sometimes women have their own unconscious bias against themselves, that they think they're less capable.
+Roolin also mentioned that the higher number of male CEOs in Indonesia is not due to an unsupportive environment, but sometimes women have their own unconscious bias against themselves, that they think they're less capable.
 In fact, they're not.

 "Sit at the table!
 If you have the opportunity to participate, do it!
 Don't ever think that you don't deserve to be part of something big.
 Boost your confidence.
-If you're there, you deserve to be there."
+If you're there, you deserve to be there ."
 She added.

 The rise of logistics

 Roolin, through Logisly, is now focused on three things, expanding network with shippers and transporters using the flywheel strategy in order to better its services; improving operations with available automation supported by the latest technology, with the B2B model, performance is essential.
 They want to build not only tech solutions, but also trust from all our partners to manage their end-to-end performance; growing in terms of people development.
-Logisly is an asset-light tech company, people are its main asset.
+Logically is an asset-light tech company, people are its main asset.

 Based on the Startus-insights research, Digital transformation accounts for €1.42 trillion investments in logistics by 2025.
 However, the digital platform penetration in the logistics industry is still quite low, at least, that is what Roolin observed.
-In terms of Shipper, it's time to leave the conventional way of manual ordering to all the paper-based invoicing.
+In terms of Shipper, it's time to leave the conventional way of manual ordering for all the paper-based invoicing.
 Many platforms are available to support digital transformation.
 Also, for the transporter, it will be more flexible to get an order.
 With the minimum effort, they can increase truck utilization and basic income.
-The business will be more seamless and totally digital, cost will be less and less burdening.
+The business will be more seamless and totally digital, costs will be less and less burdensome.
 However, with all the support of all the existing automation, disruption should always happen every day within the people.

-As labor is a critical element of any logistics operating model, it holds big opportunities not only for men but also for women to join the workforce and the logistics sector is now supporting talented and energetic women by fostering a culture where women are provided with a various platform to develop and groom themselves.
+As labor is a critical element of any logistics operating model, it holds big opportunities not only for men but also for women to join the workforce and the logistics sector is now supporting talented and energetic women by fostering a culture where women are provided with a variety platform to develop and groom themselves.
 Many companies have taken positive steps by introducing a safe and women-oriented culture as well as work–life balance initiatives.

 Are you sure to continue this transaction?